 See the recipe below for specific quantities and details.

-While the soup simmers.
-Heat a small frying pan over medium heat.
-Add the pine nuts to the dry pan, moving them around and stirring often until golden brown.
+Roast pine nuts.
+While the soup simmers, heat a small frying pan over medium heat.
+Add the pine nuts to the dry pan, stirring often until golden brown.
 This should take approximately 10 minutes.
-Pine nuts can go from a beautiful golden brown to scorched very quickly once they start to roast, so stay close by!
+Once they start to roast, pine nuts can go from a beautiful golden brown to scorched very quickly, so stay close by!

 Secrets for Success

-- Use cream specifically labelled "cooking cream."
+- Use cream specifically labeled "cooking cream."
 This type of heavy cream is specially formulated to withstand high cooking temperatures.
-Acidic foods like tomatoes can cause the cream to curdle or split.
+Acidic foods, such as tomatoes, can cause the cream to curdle or split.
 Using a heavy "cooking cream" will prevent the soup from curdling.

 - Remember to stir the soup several times during the cooking process to prevent sticking.

 - When you purchase Parmigiano-Reggiano cheese, don't throw out the rind.
-Put the rinds in the freezer for future use and add them to soups and stews for an additional flavour boost.
+Put the rinds in the freezer for future use, then add them to soups and stews for an extra flavor boost.

 Substitutions & Variations

-- Although using chicken stock will enhance the overall flavour of the soup, vegetable stock or water may also be used.
+- Although using chicken stock will enhance the soup's overall flavor, vegetable stock or water may also be used.

 Frequently Asked Questions

-Yes, you can use tomato sauce, but make sure that the tomato sauce does not contain other ingredients like high fructose corn syrup and seasonings.
-This is why passata is suitable for this recipe because it's strained tomatoes and sea salt.
+Yes, you can use tomato sauce, but ensure it does not contain other ingredients such as high-fructose corn syrup or seasonings.
+Passata is suitable for this recipe because it contains strained tomatoes and sea salt.

 Yes!
 This version of tomato soup includes minimal ingredients.
-Although sugar has been added to the recipe, it is a very small amount compared to commercially prepared soups.
+Although sugar has been added to the recipe, it is a very small amount compared to the amount in commercially prepared soups.
 This recipe is also a good source of vitamin C, which is a beneficial antioxidant.

 You can leave out the sugar if you like; however, the overall amount of sugar suggested is negligible.
-The sugar complements the flavour of the sweet tomatoes making the soup less acidic.
+The sugar complements the sweet tomatoes' flavor, making the soup less acidic.

 I don't recommend freezing this soup because the texture might change slightly, becoming grainy.